michaelssavage/django-investors/README.md

 ## Setup

-docker-compose and a virtual env is needed.
-Create a venv by running `python -m venv ./venv`.
+You need docker-compose and a virtual environment.
+Create a new venv by running `python -m venv ./venv`.

-Install the requirements, django and pandas, by activating the venv and run `pip install -r requirements.txt`
+Install the requirements by activating the venv and running `pip install -r requirements.txt`

 ## Running the database with docker